-- 1. Post the All-Loss Time on or near the tab room door and in other prominent places.
-See AMTA Rule 4.33 for a discussion of the All-Loss Rule and how to calculate the All-Loss Time. - 2.
-If not already completed, write each team's Round 4 side and opponent on each team's pairing card. - 3.
-One Representative should tabulate the Spirit of AMTA ballots. - 4.
-If not already completed, update each team's individual award points received from Round 3 on the back of each team's pairing card. - 5.
-Each Representative should prepare an initial list of individual award winners at 15 or 16 points and above. - 6.
+- 1. Post the All-Loss Time on or near the Tab Room door and in other prominent places.
+See AMTA Rule 5.5 for a discussion of the All-Loss Rule and how to calculate the All-Loss Time. - 2.
+If not already completed, write each team's Round 4 side and opponent on each team's Pairing Card. - 3.
+One AMTA Representative should tabulate the Spirit of AMTA ballots. - 4.
+If not already completed, update each team's individual award points received from Round 3 on the back of each team's Pairing Card. - 5.
+Each AMTA Representative should prepare an initial list of individual award winners at 16 points and above. - 6.
 Compare the two lists of individual award winners and resolve all discrepancies. - 7.
 Ensure the Tabulation Summary has been updated with the Round 3 results, the Round 4 opponents, and the Team Spirit of AMTA winner. - 8.
 Ensure all Round 3 ballots are distributed to each team's envelope or folder.

 - 1. Check in each ballot from Round 4 trials. - 2.
-Tabulate each ballot and record the results on each team's pairing card.
+Tabulate each ballot and record the results on each team's Pairing Card.
 Remember that you do not need to calculate the running point differential at this point.
 Point differential is used only as a fourth-level tiebreaker. - 3.
 Make a CS list, noting the total number of ballots won for each team.
 Remember that you do not need to calculate the CS for each team, only for those teams where necessary for tiebreaking purposes. - 4.
 You will also be recording individual ranking points as ballots arrive.
-Update the back of the pairing card as well as your separate attorney and witness lists. - 5.
+Update the back of the Pairing Card as well as your separate attorney and witness lists. - 5.
 Rank the teams using the final placement tiebreakers in this Manual. - 6.
-The Two Representatives must compare their final rankings and final attorney/witness award winners, and resolve any discrepancies. - 7.
+The Two AMTA Representatives must compare their final rankings and final attorney/witness award winners and resolve any discrepancies. - 7.
 Ensure the Tab Summary is updated with all Round 4 results, the final bid/award winners and all tiebreakers, and the attorney/witness award winners. - 8.
-Print copies of the Tab Summary such that each team can get one copy in its ballot envelope or folder. - 9.
-Ensure all ballots are distributed to the team folder or envelope. - 10.
-Announce the results at the awards ceremony!
-At Regional and ORCS tournaments, bids should be announced beginning with the team with the best record through the team with the lowest record.
+Ensure all ballots are distributed to the team folder or envelope. - 9.
+Email the Tab Summary (Excel and PDF files) to the Tabulation Director prior to the awards ceremony.